Return to Main Page

 Migratory, but gathers in large flocks and can be found in scattered locations in the winter.
 Wide variation in numbers from winter to winter and from location to location.
 In South Dakota, varying numbers overwinter in the state, with more found in the southern part of South Dakota.
 From a personal observation, it does seem more and more are attempting to overwinter in southeastern South Dakota with each passing year.

-Not many species could potentially be confused with an American Robin in South Dakota (and much of their range).
+Not many species could potentially be confused with an American Robin in South Dakota and much of its range.
 However, the following species offer some identification challenges if a bird isn't seen well:

 Will use nesting shelves.
 Also will nest on semi-protected areas of buildings.